Six-Day War: The West Bank

 Israel was to gain almost total control of the West Bank by the evening of 7 June, and began its military occupation of the West Bank on that day, issuing a military order, the "Proclamation Regarding Law and Administration (The West Bank Area) (No. 2)—1967", which established the military government in the West Bank and granted the commander of the area full legislative, executive, and judicial power.
-Jordan had realised that it had no hope of defence as early as the morning of 6 June, just a day after the conflict had begun.
+Jordan had realised that it had no hope of defense as early as the morning of 6 June, just a day after the conflict had begun.
 At Nasser's request, Egypt's Abdul Munim Riad sent a situation update at midday on 6 June:

 The situation on the West Bank is rapidly deteriorating.
 A concentrated attack has been launched on all axes, together with heavy fire, day and night.
 Jordanian, Syrian and Iraqi air forces in position H3 have been virtually destroyed.
 Upon consultation with King Hussein I have been asked to convey to you the following choices: